Buying vs. Renting a Trailer

 2. Return on Investment

 When you’ve bought and paid for a trailer, you can expect a return on your investment.
 Unlike a rental arrangement where your money is gone after using the trailer, purchase agreements allow you to gain a return on your investment.
 That can be from using your trailer as a business venture or tool where it makes you money.
-Or, it can be a return in the way of having a valuable commodity to your name that you can use to leverage other options like borrowing collateral.
+Or, it can be a return in the form of having a valuable commodity to your name that you can use to leverage other options like borrowing collateral.

 3. No Hidden Costs

 When you buy and own a trailer, you have no hidden costs.
 With rental trailers, you’re subject to the fine print in the terms and conditions of your agreement.
 Many trailer companies charge by time and distance, which is a fair arrangement.
-But, you have to watch for hidden costs like drop-off and late fees, additional insurance and deductible charges for wear and tear on the trailer.
+Still, you have to watch for hidden costs like drop-off and late fees, additional insurance and deductible charges for wear and tear on the trailer.
 You don’t have these hidden costs when you own your trailer.

 4. Availability

 An owned trailer is an available trailer.
 It’s there when and where you need it, rather than having to contact a rental company and source a trailer when necessary.
 Having your trailer always available is a tremendous convenience.
 You have little or no downtime spent traveling to a rental agency and picking up a trailer.
-You also have the convenience of leaving your trailer loaded between uses which saves you more time.
+You also have the convenience of leaving your trailer loaded between uses, which saves you more time.

 5. Flexibility

 By buying a trailer and owning it outright, you have the flexibility to use your trailer as you see fit.
-You’re not bound by terms and conditions that a rental company fixes.
+You’re not bound by the terms and conditions that a rental company fixes.
 You can loan or sub-let your trailer to another party, which you can’t do with a rental unit.
 You have the flexibility to convert your trailer into another configuration to serve a purpose you never anticipated.
 You also have the flexibility with ownership to sell your trailer if the right opportunity arises.

 6. Taxability

 If you use your purchased trailer for business, you have some attractive tax benefits available.
 Whereas a rented trailer is considered a one-time business expense, a purchased trailer is a business asset.
-You’re allowed tax deductions for depreciation which offset the initial purchase cost.
-This adds to your return on investment and makes taxability an attractive benefit rather than something to avoid.
+You’re allowed tax deductions for depreciation, which offset the initial purchase cost.
+This deduction adds to your return on investment and makes taxability an attractive benefit rather than something to avoid.

 7. Overall Use